Detecting Language Model Attacks with Perplexity: Related Work

 \section{Related Work}

-We use the Greedy Coordinate Gradient (GCG) algorithm described in \citep{zou2023universal}, and the authors' open source code to produce the adversarial strings that we analyze in this paper.
-The adversarial suffix hack builds on a prior algorithm from AutoPrompt \citep{shin2020autoprompt}.
-GCG expands on the scope of AutoPrompt's search space \citep{zou2023universal}.
-It is proposed in \citep{zou2023universal} that (GCG) could be further improved by taking ARCA \citep{jones2023automatically} and pursuing a similar all-coordinates strategy.
-We think it is likely that the adversarial suffix attack could become harder and harder to detect over time.
-For the purposes of this paper, we focus on the current data distribution of the adversarial suffixes that can be generated from publicly available code from \citep{zou2023universal}.
+We use the Greedy Coordinate Gradient (GCG) algorithm described in \citep{zou2023universal}.
+We treat it as a black box when running the authors' open-source code to produce the adversarial strings we analyze in this paper.
+This adversarial suffix hack builds on a prior algorithm from AutoPrompt \citep{shin2020autoprompt}.
+GCG expands on the scope of AutoPrompt's search space by searching through all possible tokens to replace at each step instead of just one \citep{zou2023universal}.
+It is proposed in \citet{zou2023universal} that GCG could be further improved by taking ARCA \citep{jones2023automatically} and pursuing a similar all-coordinates strategy.
+An attacker who trains on one model, like in our case, can still take advantage of the direct transferability of a generated attack to other models, as shown in \citet{zou2023universal} and also in earlier work by \citet{papernot2016transferability} and \citet{goodfellow2015explaining}.

+The examples in the appendix of \citet{lapid2023open} bear a characteristic trademark of adversarial suffix algorithms: they create bizarre sequences of characters after the regular text.
+The genetic algorithm in \citet{lapid2023open} is black box and relies only on querying a model for outputs, in contrast with \citet{zou2023universal}, which relies on model internals to get probabilities and gradients.

+\citet{hendrycks2022unsolved} argue that research on adversarial robustness has focused too narrowly on \( \ell p \) adversarial robustness, where inputs are limited to a small p-norm modification.
+They propose that research should also focus on perceptible attacks \citep{hendrycks2022unsolved}. \citet{zou2023universal} explain that small \( \ell p \) perturbations result in images indistinguishable to a human, but a discrete token is always perceptible to a human.
+The attacks from \citet{zou2023universal} depend on a long sequence of such ``perceptibly" modified tokens.
+A human-like perception of what actual text looks like is likely why perplexity is effective for detecting adversarial attacks from \citet{zou2023universal}.
+GPT-2 was primarily trained on web pages that were curated and filtered by humans for quality, and it was also optimized to have low perplexity \citep{radford2019language}.
+In contrast, in the case of GPT-4, perplexity is not mentioned in \citet{openai2023gpt4}, but in principle, it could still be calculated from the probabilities of the outputs.

+A lot of work has been done with LLMs to reduce the odds of generating toxic content \citep{ouyang2022training,glaese2022improving,bai2022training,wang2023selfinstruct}.
+Recent work has focused on reinforcement learning with human feedback to align models with human values \citep{ouyang2022training,bai2022training}. \citet{wolf2023fundamental} theorize that alignment procedures that don't remove all undesirable behavior will remain vulnerable to adversarial prompting. \citet{zou2023universal} remark that their jailbreak methodology and earlier ones in \citet{wei2023jailbroken}, support this conjecture. \citet{zou2023universal} warn that performance drops are found in even the most advanced methods that defend from adversarial examples \citep{madry2018towards,leino2021globallyrobust,pmlr-v97-cohen19c}.